leobudima/elogii-blog/content/are-you-still-planning-manually.md

 +++
 categories = []
 date = 2020-03-02T23:00:00Z
-description = "By automating routing processes that are currently manual – businesses are generally able to save up to 50% of direct and indirect costs (driver time, fuel costs, vehicle mileage, routing and planning teams, customer service calls etc.)" image = "/blog/uploads/are-you-still-planning-manually.jpg" tags = ["Route Optimization", "Optimization", "Delivery Planning", "Planning"] title = "Are you still planning manually?"
+description = "Are you still manually planning routes?
+It’s time to stop and save up to 50% of direct and indirect costs in your delivery or field service operation." image = "/blog/uploads/are-you-still-planning-manually.jpg" tags = ["Route Optimization", "Optimization", "Delivery Planning", "Planning"] title = "Are you still planning manually?"